Diffuse, Attend, and Segment: Unsupervised Zero-Shot Segmentation using Stable Diffusion: Method

 \subsection{DiffSeg}

-Since the self-attention layers capture inherent object grouping information in the form of spatial attention (probability) maps, we propose DiffSeg, a simple post-processing method, to aggregate and merge attention tensors into a valid segmentation mask.
-The pipeline mainly consists of three components: attention aggregation, iterative attention merging, and non-maximum suppression shown in Fig.~\ref{fig:overview}.
-We will introduce each component in detail next.
+Since the self-attention layers capture inherent object grouping information in spatial attention (probability) maps, we propose DiffSeg, a simple post-processing method, to aggregate and merge attention tensors into a valid segmentation mask.
+The pipeline consists of three components: attention aggregation, iterative attention merging, and non-maximum suppression, as shown in Fig.~\ref{fig:overview}.
+We will introduce each element in detail next.

 \textbf{Attention Aggregation.} Given an input image passing through the encoder and U-Net, a stable diffusion model generates 16 attention tensors.
-Specifically, there are 5 tensors for each of the dimensions: $64\times64\times64\times64$, $32\times32\times32\times32$, $16\times16\times16\times16$, $8\times8\times8\times8$; and 1 tensor for the dimension $8\times8\times8\times8$.
+Specifically, there are $5$ tensors for each of the dimensions: $64\times64\times64\times64$, $32\times32\times32\times32$, $16\times16\times16\times16$, $8\times8\times8\times8$; and $1$ tensor for the dimension $8\times8\times8\times8$.
 The goal is to aggregate attention tensors of different resolutions into the highest resolution tensor.
-To achieve this, we need to carefully treat the 4 dimensions differently.
+To achieve this, we need to carefully treat the $4$ dimensions differently.

 As discussed in the previous section, the 2D map $\mathcal{A}_k[I,J,:,:]$ corresponds to the correlation between all spatial locations and the location $(I,J)$.
-Therefore, the last 2 dimensions in the attention tensors are spatially consistent despite different resolutions.
-Therefore, we upsample (bi-linear interpolation) the last 2 dimensions of all attention maps to $64\times64$, the highest resolution of them.
+Therefore, the last $2$ dimensions in the attention tensors are spatially consistent despite different resolutions.
+Therefore, we upsample (bi-linear interpolation) the last $2$ dimensions of all attention maps to $64\times64$, their highest resolution.
 Formally, for $\mathcal{A}_k\in\mathbb{R}^{h_k\times w_k, \times h_k \times w_k}$,